 Prague, Czech Republic – UNESCO’s World Heritage Committee has been meeting in Baku, Azerbaijan, to decide which sites deserve to be singled out for their “outstanding universal value” to humanity and given special status and protection.
-Among this year’s additions to UNESCO’s prestigious world heritage list, we find sites from Poland and the Czech Republic.
+Among this year’s additions to UNESCO’s prestigious world heritage list, we find Polish and Czech sites.

-The additions of Poland’s prehistoric flint mines in Krzemionki, the Czech Republic’s stud farms in Kladruby nad Labem, and the mining cultural landscape of Erzgebirge/Krušnohoří, between Saxony and Bohemia, now take Central Europe’s grand total of protected sites to 45.
+The additions of the Polish prehistoric flint mines in Krzemionki, the Czech Republic’s stud farms in Kladruby nad Labem, and the mining cultural landscape of Erzgebirge/Krušnohoří, between Saxony and Bohemia, now take Central Europe’s grand total of protected World Heritage sites to 45.

 The 43rd session of the World Heritage Committee continues until 10 July.
 Other additions include the ancient city of Babylon in Iraq, the Hyrcanian forests in Iran, an ancient metallurgy site in Burkina Faso, the French austral lands and seas, Jaipur City in India, Bagan in Myanmar and the Plain of Jars in Laos.